kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

     http://0.0.0.0:8888/tree

-### Note:
+### Notes:

-If you have already created and used the vm-singularity folder for another VM, you will need to destroy the VM and delete the Vagrantfile.
+Note 1: If you have already created and used the vm-singularity folder for another VM, you will need to destroy the VM and delete the Vagrantfile.

 From the vm-singularity folder, execute

         vagrant destroy && \
         rm Vagrantfile

-Incomplete and Docker do not run on Sherlock

-If you want to save a table or materialized view as gpkg or shp, you can use:
+Note 2: If you want to save a table or materialized view as gpkg or shp, you can use:

     ogr2ogr -f "GPKG" mynewfilename.gpkg PG:"host=localhost user=vagrant dbname=cs224w_db password=mypassword" "mytablename"